Amsterdam Central Station is the principal railway station in the city although there are a number of other stations which may be useful for visitors.

 Amsterdam Amstel Station

 This station near the river Amstel (south-east of the centre) opened in 1939.
-The main hall has some interesting art-deco murals and a few shops including AKO (newsagents), Albert Heijn To Go (mini-supermarket), ETOS (chemist) plus a Julia’s (pasta) and Starbucks.
+The main hall has some interesting art-deco murals and a few shops including AKO (newsagents), AH To Go (mini-supermarket), ETOS (chemist) plus a Julia’s (pasta).

 GVB Amsterdam Metro lines 51/53/54 run through Amstel via the central platforms 2 (northbound) and 3 (southbound).
 Note the separate OV-chip card readers for train and metro – make sure you use the right one!